Intro to Python Programming

 II.
 Course Description

 The course introduces general programming concepts via the python programming language.
 The course will focus on general programming concepts.
-The course is designed in preparation for the completion of Microsoft’s Certification Exam 98-381: Introduction to Programming using Python.

 III.
 Course Objectives